 וּשְׁנַ֥יִם זֵיתִ֖ים עָלֶ֑יהָ אֶחָד֙ מִימִ֣ין הַגֻּלָּ֔ה וְאֶחָ֖ד עַל־שְׂמֹאלָֽהּ׃

-Verses 4:4-7: The angel is astonished that Zechariah does not understand the vision’s meaning.
-The angel explains its meaning to Zechariah: Zerubbabel will act through God’s spirit and might, not with an army.
+Verses 4:4-7: Zechariah does not understand the vision’s meaning, astonishing the angel.
+It explains the vision’s meaning to Zechariah: Zerubbabel will act through God’s spirit and might, not with an army.

 And he [the angel] replied and spoke to me, saying, "This is the Lord’s word to Zerubbabel, saying, ' “Not by [military] force and not by [physical] strength, but by My spirit,” says the Lord of Hosts.’ ”

 וַיַּ֜עַן וַיֹּ֤אמֶר אֵלַי֙ לֵאמֹ֔ר זֶ֚ה דְּבַר־ה' אֶל־זְרֻבָּבֶ֖ל לֵאמֹ֑ר לֹ֤א בְחַ֙יִל֙ וְלֹ֣א בְכֹ֔חַ כִּ֣י אִם־בְּרוּחִ֔י אָמַ֖ר ה' צְבָקוֹת׃

 Maimonides considers Zechariah’s prophetic dreams to be representative of many prophetic experiences: